sztupy/Gigabyte-P34W-v3-OSX86/README.md

 - Two finger multi touch scroll.
 Note that because of the driver's quirks this only works properly if your left finger's position is above your right finger's  position on the trackpad :(
 - Three finger swipes: switch desktops left/right, application windows and mission control

+Note that for two finger scroll to work, you have to first go to the Trackpad settings in System Prferences, and change the speed of scroll at least once.
+Once this is done two finger scroll should be enabled and working.

 DSDT patches
 ------------